Houston riot of 1917: Immediate aftermath

 The next morning, Houston was placed under martial law.
 The remaining soldiers at Camp Logan were disarmed, and a house-to-house search uncovered a number of soldiers hiding within the San Felipe district.
 Soldiers in local jails were turned over to the Army, and the 3rd Battalion was sent by train back to New Mexico.

-In the ensuing court-martial, almost two hundred witnesses testified over twenty-two days, and the transcripts of the testimony covered more than two thousand pages.
-Author Robert V. Haynes suggests that the Army's Southern Department commanding general, General John Wilson Ruckman was "especially anxious for the courts-martial to begin".
+In the ensuing court-martial, almost 200 witnesses testified over twenty-two days.
+The transcripts of the testimony amounted to more than 2000 pages.
+Author Robert V. Haynes suggests that the Army's Southern Department commanding general, General John Wilson Ruckman, was "especially anxious for the courts-martial to begin".

 Ruckman had preferred the proceedings take place in El Paso, but eventually agreed to allow them to remain in San Antonio.
 Haynes posits the decision was made to accommodate the witnesses who lived in Houston, plus "the countless spectators" who wanted to follow the proceedings.
 Ruckman "urged" the War Department to select a "prestigious court".
 Three brigadier generals were chosen, along with seven full colonels and three lieutenant colonels.
 Eight members of the court were West Point graduates.

+Ultimately, all but five of the defendants were found guilty.
+Thirteen soldiers were sentenced to death by hanging, 41 to life imprisonment, and four to lesser terms ranging from two to two-and-half years.

 The Departmental Judge Advocate General (JAG), Colonel George Dunn, reviewed the record of the first court-martial (known as "the Nesbit Case") and approved the sentences.
 He forwarded the documents materials to Ruckman on December 3.
-Six days later, thirteen of the prisoners (including Corporal Baltimore) were told that they would be hanged for murder, but they were not informed of the time or place.
+Six days later, 13 of the prisoners (including Corporal Baltimore) were told that they would be hanged for murder, but they were not informed of the time or place.
 The court recommended clemency for a Private Hudson, but Ruckman declined to grant it.

-Although 169 witnesses testified at the court-martial, the darkness and rain meant that many of the witnesses were unable to correctly identify any of the alleged assailants.
-Historians have also questioned the veracity of witness testimony, noting that the some of the witnesses who testified as participants were granted immunity or promised leniency.
+Although 169 witnesses testified at the court-martial, the darkness and rain the night of the riot meant that many of the witnesses were unable to correctly identify any of the alleged assailants.
+Historians have also questioned the veracity of witness testimony, noting that some of the witnesses who testified as participants were granted immunity or promised leniency.